-- (5) For maturities that are- - (a) not specified in the table in paragraph (1) and are not subject to paragraphs (b) and (c), $S^{up}(t)$ must be determined using linear interpolation; - (b) shorter than 1 year, $S^{up}(t)$ is 70%; and - (c) longer than 90 years, $S^{up}(t)$ is 20%. - (6) In any case, the increase of basic-risk-free interest rates at a maturity must be at least one percentage point. - (7) The impact of the increase in the term structure of basic risk-free interest rates on the value of participations of an insurer in financial and credit

-- institutions, determined in accordance with regulations 130 and 131, must be considered only on the value of the participations that are not deducted from the insurer's basic own-funds. - (8) Further to paragraph (7), the part deducted from an insurer's basic ownfunds must be considered only to the extent that such impact increases the insurer's basic own-funds.
+- (5) For maturities that are, - - (a) not specified in the table in paragraph (1) and are not subject to paragraphs (b) and(c), $S^{up}(t)$ must be determined using linear interpolation; - (b) shorter than 1 year, $S^{up}(t)$ is 70%; and - (c) longer than 90 years, $S^{up}(t)$ is 20%. - (6) In any case, the increase of basic-risk-free interest rates at a maturity must be at least one percentage point. - (7) The impact of the increase in the term structure of basic risk-free interest rates on the value of participations of an insurer in financial and credit institutions, determined under regulations 10(1)(a) and10(1)(b), must be considered only on the value of the participations that are not deducted from the insurer's basic own-funds. - (8) Further to paragraph (7), the part deducted from an insurer's basic ownfunds must be considered only to the extent that such impact increases the insurer's basic own-funds.

-64 Decrease in the term structure of interest rates
+44 Decrease in the term structure of interest rates

-(1) Under regulation 62(2)(b), the capital requirement for the risk of a decrease in the term structure of interest rates for a given currency is equal to the loss in an insurer's basic own-funds that would result from an instantaneous decrease in basic risk-free interest rates for that currency at different maturities in accordance with the following table -
+(1) Under regulation42(2)(b), the capital requirement for the risk of a decrease in the term structure of interest rates for a given currency is equal to the loss in an insurer's basic own-funds that would result from an instantaneous decrease in basic risk-free interest rates for that currency at different maturities in accordance with the following table -